myronmarston/building_gems/one/01_slide.md

 !SLIDE bullets incremental

-# Having a Gemfile helps in a few ways: #
+# Having a Gemfile helps in a couple ways: #

 * Lets contributors easily install all development dependencies with `bundle install`
 * In development, locks dependencies to a known working set.